tjtr33/Nodz/README.md

 ```
 del : delete the selected nodes
 f   : zoom focus on selected items, all the items if nothing is selected
-s   : snap the selected node on the grid

 ```